Frequently Asked Questions

 Wentworth Institute of Technology

-For further information, please find further information about our Copy Mail Center here.
-If you receive a package, you will be notified via e-mail that is it waiting for you.
-To pick up an item, follow the instructions in the e-mail and take your validated WIT identification card to the appropriate Student Mailroom or to the school switchboard in Wentworth Hall, 1st floor.
-Packages will be given only to the student to whom they are addressed.
+If you receive a package, you will be notified via email from th Copy/Mail Center that it is waiting for you.
+To pick up an item, follow the instructions in the email and take your Wentworth ID Card to the appropriate Student Mailroom or to the school switchboard in Wentworth Hall, 1st floor.
+Packages will be given only to the student to whom they are addressed unless other arrangements are made.
 Unclaimed packages are subject to being returned to the sender after five (5) days unless other arrangements are made.

-If you do not know your Mail Stop number you can contact your RA or visit the Housing Office located on the ground floor of Evans Way Hall.
+If you do not know your Mail Stop number you can contact the Office of Housing and Residential Life: firstname.lastname@example.org.

-Report the lost keys to your RA or RD as soon as possible to put in a work order for new keys.
+Report the lost keys to your AD or RD as soon as possible to put in a work order for new keys.
 Depending on which key is lost, new keys may need to be cut for the entire suite/apartment because locks may need to be changed.
-There is a lost key fine that will be added directly to your e-bill, with the amount determined by how many keys need to be replaced.
+There is a lost key fine of $75 (per lost key) that will be added directly to your e-bill.

-First Year Students live in Baker Hall and Evans Way Tudbury Hall.
-Where do Upperclass Students Live?
-Wentworth currently offers the following options for upperclass students for the Fall 2017/Spring 2018 Academic Year: 555 Huntington Avenue, 610 Huntington Avenue, the Apartments@525, Louis Prang/Vancouver Apartments, and Edwards Hall.
+Wentworth currently offers the following options for upper class students: 555 Huntington Avenue, 610 Huntington Avenue, Apartments@525, Louis Prang/Vancouver Apartments, and Edwards Hall.

 What types of appliances can we bring into the residence halls?

-Students can bring a microwave and a refrigerator to campus.
+Students may bring a microwave and a refrigerator (no more than 4.4 cubit feet) to campus.
+Microfridges may be rented through the New England Student Service Company.
 They may also bring any single cup coffee maker that has an automatic shut off.
-We do not allow any kind of hot plate, pressure cooker, or anything with an open flame.
-For a full list of prohibited items, please visit the Prospective Student section of our website.
+Appliances with an open coil, or without auto shutoffs, are not permitted (such as hotplates).
+For a full list of prohibited items, please visit the "What to Bring" section of our website.

 All residential students are required to purchase a meal plan.
-Since first years are not provided a kitchen, all first year students are required to purchase the “A” meal plan.
-This is $1540.00 per semester.
-For more information on the meal plan, please go to the Wentworth Campus Dining website.
+Wentworth offers three meal plans to choose from: Meal Plan A, Meal Plan B, Meal Plan C. All first year students will be assigned Meal Plan A. For more information on the meal plan, please visit the Wentworth Campus Dining website.

 Do I have to live on campus?